-Connect to the canvas: Lawren S. Harris’ The Ice House, c.
-1923 is part of an installation, the original hangs at the McMichael Canadian Art Collection.
+Connect to the canvas: Lawren S. Harris’ Ice House, c.
+1923 is part of an installation, the original hangs at the Art Gallery of Hamilton.

 17. Neys Provincial Park, Terrace Bay

 The awe-inspiring vistas in this park drew the artists back to the area for many years.
-You too can experience unmatched views along the 9-kilometre round-trip Pic Island Overlook Trail from Prisoner’s Cover to a gazebo.
+You too can experience unmatched views along the 9 km, round-trip Pic Island Overlook Trail from Prisoner’s Cover to a gazebo.
 Or get an elevated perspective on an aerial tour with Wilderness Helicopters.

 Connect to the canvas: Pic Island was immortalized by Lawren S. Harris in many of his paintings and sketches, like Lake Superior Island, c.
 1923 and Pic Island, Lake Superior, c.
 1924.

 Once a bustling fishing and shipping port visited by the Group of Seven, the town of Coldwell Bay is now abandoned.
 Get a great view of Coldwell Bay from the Coach House Motel at Jackfish Lake, just 20 km east of Terrace Bay.

 19. Terrace Bay Lighthouse, Simcoe Plaza, Terrace Bay

 Take a selfie sitting on the artist’s stool at the base of the lighthouse at the Moments of Algoma Interpretive panel, then climb up to take in the view.

 Connect to the canvas: this view inspired Slate Islands, Lake Superior, c.
 1921 by A.Y.
 Jackson.